Tom Trbojevic: Background

 Trbojevic played his junior rugby league for the Mona Vale Juniors before being signed by the Manly Warringah Sea Eagles.
-Trbojevic also played Australian rules from the age of 12 and was Sydney Swans AFL Academy between the ages of 14 and 17 and credits this experience to improving his aerial game.
+As well as playing rugby union, Trbojevic played Australian rules from the age of 12 and was in the Sydney Swans AFL Academy between the ages of 14 and 17, crediting this experience with improving his aerial game.

-Despite playing for both Australia in junior representative teams, Trbojevic gained an ATAR of 94.3 in his HSC at Pittwater High School, achieving the top band for 2 and 3-unit mathematics.
-He is currently attending Macquarie University where he is studying a double degree in Applied Finance and Economics.
+Despite playing for Australia in junior representative rugby league teams, Trbojevic gained an ATAR of 94.3 in his HSC at Pittwater High School, achieving the top band for 2 and 3-unit mathematics.
+He studied a double degree in Applied Finance and Economics at Macquarie University.

 Trbojevic is of Serbian descent.
 Tom is the brother of fellow Manly Warringah Sea Eagles players Jake Trbojevic and Ben Trbojevic.
 Another brother, Luke, is not involved with the NRL.

 Playing career

 Early career

 In 2014 and 2015, Trbojevic played for the Manly-Warringah in their NYC side, playing 32 games, scoring 41 tries.
 In June 2014, he played for the New South Wales Under-18s team.
 On 25 September 2014, he re-signed with Manly on a two-year contract.